pstaender/bucketnotes/README.md

 [See it here in action (you need S3 credentials!)](http://www.bucketnotes.app)

 https://github.com/pstaender/bucketnotes/assets/140571/f1b120da-ce2f-459f-bde0-1c670e3adde0

-Features:
+## Features

   * minimalistic interface
   * auto-save
   * dark mode
-* different font types
+  * different fixed-size fonts
   * supports a bit of markdown syntax
   * writes and reads text files from any s3 bucket
   * supports versioning (if s3 versioning is enabled)
   * built-in OCR (via tesseract+wasm)
   * html and pdf to markdown import
   * progressive web app (means: you can do offline writing)
   * requires no extra service than the s3 bucket
   * open source

-If you like the concept, give it a try :)

-## Setup AWS S3 Bucket
+## Setup S3 Bucket in AWS

-You can easily setup a s3 bucket via cloudformation.
+You can setup a s3 bucket via [aws cloudformation](https://aws.amazon.com/cloudformation/) by uploading the yaml-file below.

+The example has:

+  * versioning enabled
+  * permissive CORS settings
+  * R+W+D permissions
+  * creates a programmatic user access (api access-token with secret)

-This example has versioning enabled, permissive CORS settings, R+W+D permissions and includes an api-access-token.
-Change `BucketName.Default` to your preferred name:
+Change `BucketName.Default` to your preferred bucket name:

 ```yaml
 Parameters: